shirish93/shirish93.github.io/_posts/2024-01-15-LLMs-threats-and-opportunities.md

 2. **User Consent:**  Clear and informed user consent should be obtained before collecting and using personal data for LLM training.
 Transparency about data usage is essential.

 3. **Robust Security Measures:**  Robust security measures must be implemented to safeguard user data from unauthorized access or breaches.
 This includes regular security audits and updates.

-### **Technological Advancements:**

-Imagine LLMs as accessible as smartphones, their power harnessed through intuitive interfaces and user-friendly tools.
-Advancements in model scalability, making LLMs like chatGPT or Gemini available to the average person are not distant dreams.
-However, separating genuine progress from overinflated promises within the LLM landscape is important.
-We must remain grounded in rigorous testing, focusing on objective metrics and real-world impact.
-Open-sourcing models will allow users to separate genuine breakthroughs from fleeting trends.

-__Image by <a href="https://www.freepik.com/free-vector/flat-robot-collection-with-different-poses_1576714.htm#query=stupid%20robot&position=3&from_view=keyword&track=ais&uuid=006c7d73-d299-4adf-9d6f-5e92697a3a9a">Freepik</a>__